mithul2412/OptionsViz/README.md

 *How can visualizing options chain data improve a trader’s ability to identify profitable strategies?*

+*How can visualizing options strategies mitigate risk?*

+*How can time-varying (dynamic) options chains provide greater insight?*

 ## Goal

 Web-app (streamlit) or interface that allows users to upload a dataframe (e.g. csv) of a single or multiple options chains and automatically generate visuals for their data.
 This web-app will be deployed and hosted using streamlit's free service through ourr public git repo.